 February 28, 2022: We are delighted to announce that all Whiznium applications can now leverage the popular Vue.js front-end framework owing to an enhancement of WhizniumSBE’s model-based code generation.
 Find instructions and example at https://github.com/mpsitech/The-Whiznium-Documentation

-The Open Source “Service Builder’s Edition“ generates a fully-featured source code tree for your embedded / IIoT project based on a fine-grained model description.
+The Open Source “Service Builder’s Edition“ developer tool generates a fully-featured source code tree for your embedded / IIoT project based on a fine-grained model description.
 Included are database, embedded Linux service and WebUI/API access.

 Above diagram shows the run-time situation of a project developed using both Whiznium tools.

 ● Numerous applications in industrial automation and robotics.

 ● Reference projects and code examples for well-known ARM- and Atom-based systems.

 ● Fine-grained modelling of all aspects from database to web-based HMI and API library.